-Hurleyburley are teaming up with 4Ocean to help clean up our precious oceans and coastlines with the personalised 4Ocean bracelet.
+Hurleyburley are supporting 4Ocean to help clean up our precious oceans and coastlines with the 4Ocean bracelet.
 The bracelet is made from recycled materials; the cord from recycled polyester and the beads from recycled glass.

-As well as working with 4Ocean to personalise these bracelets, we want to give something back, so we are donating 50% of our profits from their sale to a UK based charity who work to create a sustainable future for our seas.
+As well as supporting 4Ocean with these bracelets, we want to give something back, so we are donating 50% of our profits from their sale to a UK based charity who work to create a sustainable future for our seas.

 As with many areas of industry, a huge amount of plastic is used in online retail.
 So, at Hurleyburley we have been looking at ways in which we can help with the huge plastic problem, both within our industry and in our everyday lives.

 Our gift boxes and postage boxes are made from recyclable card.
 We re-use and re-cycle as much as we can, and we are contacting our suppliers to see if they can use less plastic when supplying us with components.

 4Ocean is a global movement actively removing rubbish from the ocean and coastlines.

 The 4Ocean journey started when 2 young surfers, Alex and Andrew took a trip to to Bali Indonesia.
 Devastated by the amount of plastic in the ocean, they set out to find out why no one was doing anything about it.
 One afternoon they witnessed fishermen literally pushing their boat through piles of plastic that had washed up on shore.
 The two surfers realized that the proliferation of plastic threatened both the ocean environment and the fishermen’s livelihood.

 They wondered if fishermen could be paid to use their nets to pull plastic from the ocean instead of fish.
 The 4Ocean bracelet was born to fund this.